fairlearn/fairlearn/docs/user_guide/assessment.rst

 performed for each subgroup in the conditional feature(s), rather than across them (as happens with the sensitive features).

-To make this more concrete, consider a loan scenario.
-In addition to sensitive features such as gender and race, applicants can be placed into income bands.
+Control features are useful for cases where there is some expected variation with a feature, so we need to compute disparities while controlling for that feature.
-In this scenario, disparity based on income band is to be expected, but within each income band we would want to ensure that there is no disparity across the sensitive features.
-For example, high income females should be treated similarly to high income males and low income females should be treated similarly to low income males.
-To do this, we make the income band into a control feature (in the statistical sense of 'controlling for a variable').
-When we perform aggregations such as finding the maximum value of a metric across genders, the result will be computed separately for the high and low income bands.
+For example, in a loan scenario we would expect people of differing incomes to be approved at different rates.
+However, within each income band we would still want to measure disparities between different sensitive features (although it should be borne in mind that due to historic discrimination, the income band might be correlated with various sensitive features).

 The :class:`MetricFrame` constructor allows us to specify control features in a manner similar to sensitive features, using a :code:`conditional_features=`